bauwenst/ReleaseMe/README.md

 # ReleaseMe
+Publish your Python package in one simple command-line call: `releaseme`.

 Picture this: you have developed a Python package and want to mark the current commit as a proper milestone version and publish it to PyPI so that people can install it with `pip`, but it only exists on GitHub right now.
 How do you approach this?